dcindia/KivyAppUpdater/README.md

 ```

 ## We always need more [Future Plans]
-- Updates according to set arch and api level.
-Somewhat similar to what happens on Google Playstore
 - Superb control over users, devs can mark certain versions unusable directly from remote
 - Set custom frequency of update reminder
 - Custom messages or changelogs directly from json file